cglangan78/Bundlr/README.md

 ##User Stories:
 ####Non-Registered User can:
 * enter a word or phrase into the search bar
-* sign-up to be a new user
+* sign-up to be a new user (locally or using Facebook)

 ####Registered User can:
 * enter a word or phrase into the search bar